wootfish/eli.sohl.com/_posts/2020-04-20-wangs-attack-1.md

 grids' last four rows have a differential of 0.
 We can see that this is indeed the case for all of our colliding messages.

+The paper states (on page 7) that _it is clear that the collision differential consists of two internal collisions respectively from 2-25 steps and 36-41 steps_.
+I think it's kind of cool how the above graphic allows us to visually confirm this.

-I haven't gone through the whole process of proving this differential path's validity, but I believe the proof would make heavy use of the boolean function collisions described above since those give you conditions under which any round's differentials will fail to propogate forward.
+I haven't gone through the whole process of proving these internal collisions' validity, but if I were to do so my proof strategy would make heavy use of the boolean function collisions described above, since those give you conditions under which any round's differentials will fail to propogate forward.

 ## Countermeasures